-Lucion stared unseeing into the campfire, ears straining to hear past the rustling treetops and creaking boles of the dark forest.
-Gusts of wind tore at the woods as if searching for him, the noise drowning out the frustrated noises of his four companions.
-If anything else was moving out there, they’d never know it.
+Lucion stared unseeing into the campfire.
+His ears strained to hear past the rustling treetops and creaking boles of the dark forest.
+Gusts of wind tore through the woods as if searching for him, the noise drowning out the chatter of his four companions.
+If anything else was moving out there, his group would never know it.
 The coming storm didn’t concern him, but the ogre footprints did.
-A week old, they likely meant no trouble, and he was certain enough to have lit the fire and slapped deer meat over it, but the value of alertness wasn’t lost on him.
-His own prey lay sliced in pieces before them for its own lack of wariness.
+They looked a week old and likely meant no trouble, and he was certain enough of this to have lit the fire and slapped deer meat over it, but the value of alertness wasn’t lost on him.
+His own prey lay chopped in pieces before him.

-The hunter’s gaze shifted to the ruins of Castle Darlonon perched among the mountain peaks looming overhead.
-For a moment he thought lights twinkled in some of the windows, but then they were gone.
-A cautious glance at Rogin showed his brother hadn’t noticed, which was just as well.
+The hunter’s gaze shifted to the ruins of Castle Darlonon perched among the looming mountain peaks overhead.
+For a moment, he thought lights twinkled in some of the windows.
+A cautious glance at Rogin showed his brother hadn’t noticed the lights, which was just as well.
 Rogin had told enough stories about people going up there and never coming back that no one believed much of anything he said anymore.
 Just minutes earlier he’d sworn a dragon had appeared in the night sky, but of course that was impossible.
 As Lucion turned the deer haunch over, Rogin walked off into the woods to relieve himself and the darkness swallowed him.
-As if to celebrate, the woods groaned loudly and the wind howled through the treetops.
-It gave Lucion the creeps.
+As if to celebrate, the woods groaned loudly, and the wind howled through the treetops.
+Lucion shivered.

-“It smells so good here,” said a woman’s voice, and the men turned in surprise, seeing an elegant woman breathing in deeply through a pert nose, her full bosom straining against the red silk of her evening gown.
+“It smells so good here,” said a woman’s voice, and the men turned in surprise, seeing an elegant woman breathing in deeply through a pert nose, her full bosom straining against the red silk of an evening gown.
 Golden hair framed a heart-shaped face and tumbled past her petite waist.
-She stood at the clearing’s edge, her radiance making the shadowy woods behind her seem all the more dark.
-Her green eyes danced from one man to the next, appraising them boldly.
-Captivated by her allure, they hardly noticed she could not have been more out of place so many miles from any city or town.
+She stood at the clearing’s edge, her radiance making the shadowy woods seem all the more dark.
+Her green eyes boldly danced from one man to the next, appraising them.
+Captivated by her allure, they hardly noticed she could not have been more out of place so many miles from any settlement.

-“I haven’t smelled such fine meat in so many years,” she purred, eyeing Lucion hungrily.
+“I haven’t smelled such fine meat in so many years,” she purred, eyeing Lucion.
 He could’ve been the most handsome man alive for the way she gazed at him.

 Mesmerized by her attention, he pleasantly replied, “It is only fresh deer, my lady, not even seasoned, but you’re welcome to your share of it and all that we have.”

 Her bright eyes locked onto his as if the others didn’t exist.
 He wished that were so, for he wanted her all to himself and trembled as she came nearer.
-Fine words had never been his to command and he now stood at a loss, adoring eyes saying more than words ever could.
-As she stopped before him, her feminine scent washed over him and he smiled like a school boy.
+Fine words had never been his to command and he stood at a loss, adoring eyes saying more than words ever could.
+As she stopped before him, her feminine scent washed over him.
+He smiled like a schoolboy.